Analysis | Fox News’s Durham narrative survives the emergence of inconvenient details

 But this situation illustrates the acute challenge of ensuring a well-informed public.
 The network, the most-watched news channel on cable television and a driver of right-wing commentary elsewhere, has no robust mechanism in place for self-correction.
 It’s hard to correct television in the first place, but Fox News’s hosts have no demonstrated track record of revising their false assertions.
 Hannity’s segment on Tuesday night was riddled with shorthand references to his misrepresentations of the Russia investigation itself, a good hint of how this Durham stuff will eventually be concreted.
 (This despite at least one prominent voice in the Russia probe skepticism universe urging caution on the Durham story line.)

 What’s useful to remember, though, isn’t just that viewers are being misinformed about what’s happening.
-It’s that they’re being convinced that they’re more informed.
+It’s also that they’re being convinced that they’re more informed.
 That’s why Hannity began by insisting that other networks were afraid of covering the story.
 He wants to reinforce the sense among viewers that they are being given exclusive access to reality, that they stand as a collective counterweight to the deceptive elites who are undercutting the country.
 A story line is created and propped up with all sorts of (often unfounded) claims, with no one around to offer a skeptical assessment.
 Those who buy in see themselves as having more insight into what’s happening, not less.

-It’s been less than a week, but it will now forever be the case that some portion of the public — some large portion — will eternally believe that the Clinton campaign paid hackers to infiltrate Trump Tower and the Trump White House.
-This belief will be reinforced when people like myself say this is not rooted in any available evidence, because of who I am and where I work but also because of the various things that narrative reinforces.
+It has been less than a week, but it will now forever be the case that some portion of the public — some large portion — will eternally believe that the Clinton campaign paid hackers to infiltrate Trump Tower and the Trump White House.
+This belief will be reinforced when people like me say this is not rooted in any available evidence, because of who I am and where I work but also because of the various things that narrative reinforces.
 Clinton bad; Trump victim; hacking insidious.

 Fox News hosts and experts will not try hard to present some other story.